solrudev/Ackpine/docs/configuration.md

 !!!
 Note
     Any configuration for notification will be ignored if `Confirmation` is set to `IMMEDIATE`, because the notification will not be shown.

-`NotificationString` is a type used for `NotificationData` text values.
-It allows to incapsulate an Android string resource (with arguments) which will be resolved only when notification will be shown, a hardcoded string value or a default value from Ackpine library.
+`ResolvableString` is a type used for `NotificationData` text values.
+It allows to incapsulate an Android string resource (with arguments) which will be resolved only when notification will be shown, a hardcoded string value or a default value from Ackpine library if nothing was set.

 `android.R.drawable.ic_dialog_alert` is used as a default icon.